jluby127/jluby127.github.io/research.md

 <br>
 <br>

 I primarily search for exoplanets using the radial velocity (RV) detection method but I am further interested in intersection of stellar activity and planet hunting.
 Stellar activity induced signals can mask or masquerade as planets.
-In this new era of high precision instrumentation which allows us to probe below the 1 m/s signal threshold, we are finding that such stellar activity will be a persisent nuisance in the search for low mass and/or long period planets.
+In this new era of high precision instrumentation which allows us to probe below the 1 m/s signal threshold, we are finding that such stellar activity will be a persistent nuisance in the search for low mass and/or long period planets.

 Someday I might like to get my hands a little dirty with an instrumentation project...